datacarpentry/r-raster-vector-geospatial/_episodes/06-vector-open-shapefile-in-r.md

 in `R`, but have some of the other `R` basics down.

 <div id="objectives" markdown="1">

-# Goals / Objectives
-After completing this activity, you will:

- * Know the difference between point, line, and polygon vector elements.
- * Understand the differences between opening point, line and polygon shapefiles in `R`.
- * Understand the components of a spatial object in `R`.

 ## Things You’ll Need To Complete This Tutorial